grafana/tempo/docs/tempo/website/configuration/_index.md

 Distributors receive spans and forward them to the appropriate ingesters.

 The following configuration enables all available receivers with their default configuration.
 For a production deployment, enable only the receivers you need.
-Additional document and more advanced configuration options are available in [the receiver README](https://github.com/open-telemetry/opentelemetry-collector/blob/main/receiver/README.md).
+Additional documentation and more advanced configuration options are available in [the receiver README](https://github.com/open-telemetry/opentelemetry-collector/blob/main/receiver/README.md).

 ```
 # Distributor config block